-The annual and special meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of Blackline Safety Corp. (the "Corporation") will be held at Dominion Bridge, Unit 100, 803 24th Avenue S.E., Calgary, Alberta, on Tuesday, April 16, 2019 at 3:00 p.m.
-(Calgary time), to:
+The annual and special meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of Blackline Safety Corp. (the "Corporation") will be held as a virtual only meeting via live audio webcast online at https://web.lumiagm.com/214612831 on Tuesday, March 30, 2021 at 3:00 p.m.
+(Mountain Daylight Time), to:

-- 1. receive and consider the audited financial statements of the Corporation for the financial year ended October 31, 2018 and the report of the auditor thereon; - 2. elect five (5) directors for the ensuing year; - 3. appoint PricewaterhouseCoopers LLP as the auditors of the Corporation for the ensuing year and to authorize the board of directors to fix the auditor's remuneration as such; - 4. consider, and if thought appropriate, to pass an ordinary resolution approving the Corporation's stock option plan, all as more particularly described in the accompanying management information circular proxy statement of the Corporation dated March 12, 2019 (the "Management Information Circular"); and - 5. to transact such other business as may be properly brought before the meeting or any adjournment thereof.
+- 1. receive and consider the audited financial statements of the Corporation for the financial year ended October 31, 2020 and the report of the auditor thereon; - 2. fix the number of directors of the Corporation to be elected at the Meeting at seven (7) directors - 3. elect seven (7) directors for the ensuing year; - 4. appoint PricewaterhouseCoopers LLP as the auditors of the Corporation for the ensuing year and to authorize the board of directors to fix the auditor's remuneration as such; - 5. consider, and if thought appropriate, to pass an ordinary resolution re-approving the Corporation's stock option plan, all as more particularly described in the accompanying management information circular proxy statement of the Corporation dated February 23, 2021 (the "Management Information Circular"); - 6. consider, and if thought appropriate, to pass an ordinary resolution approving the amendment and restatement of the Corporation's stock option plan effective as of (and conditional upon) the listing of the Common Shares on the Toronto Stock Exchange, all as more particularly described in the accompanying Management Information Circular: - 7. consider, and if thought appropriate, to pass an ordinary resolution to amend the Corporation's by-laws to permit shareholder meetings to be held by electronic means, as described in the accompanying Management Information Circular; and - 8. to transact such other business as may be properly brought before the meeting or any adjournment thereof.